Medley Sailing Club

 There are 3 main Racing fleets – British Moth, Fast, and Slow.

-British Moths are the largest fleet, with currently almost 30 of the single-handed 11ft dinghies, and around 12 sailing regularly.
+British Moths are the largest fleet, with currently around 40 of the single-handed 11ft dinghies, and 10-15 sailing regularly.
 This is the biggest Moth fleet in the UK and Medley runs an annual Moth open meeting which attracts a number of sailors from other clubs.

 Fast – Enterprises, Lasers, and Merlins mainly make up the Fast fleet, with 4-6 Enterprises racing regularly.